h0m3/SDCore/README.md

 ### Its really simple to use

-No complex stuff, initialize the SD Card with one command and start to write and reading from it with only another command each.
+No complex stuff, initialize the SD Card with one command and start to write and reading from it with only another command.

 ### Work with most common boards